1st Filipino Infantry Regiment: Stateside

 Constituted in March 1942, the 1st Filipino Infantry Battalion was activated in April at Camp San Luis Obispo, to liberate the Philippines.
 Colonel Robert Offley was selected as the unit's commanding officer, as he spoke Tagalog and had spent time on Mindoro in his youth.
 During the following months, Filipino Americans continued to volunteer, and the unit grew.
 Philippine Army personnel who were in the United States and Filipino military personnel who had escaped the fall of the Philippines and were recuperating in the United States were also instructed to report to the unit.
 On July 13, 1942, the battalion was elevated to a regiment at the California Rodeo Grounds in Salinas, California.
 The Regiment was made up of three battalions, each consisting of a headquarters company and four infantry companies.
 The Regiment had a separate regimental headquarters company, a service company, an anti-tank company, a medical detachment, and a band.
-Members of this regiment were notably issued bolo knives in place of rifles.
+Members of this regiment were notably issued bolo knives.